What a Digital Marketing Agency Should Keep in Mind When Promoting a Marketplace Using Social Media

 How else does marketplace promotion is different from common website promotion?

 I guess, “different” is too strong a word.
 I’d say that there are crucial factors that could not be underestimated when it comes to marketplaces and a digital marketing agency that means business.
 And it is quite a long list.

 Ok, we have mentioned the importance of a blog and FAQ part implementation, it would be great if users can generate some content as well.
 What comes next?

-Next you should take care of links.
+Next, you should take care of links.
 Actually, every website needs them.
 I mean both inner links and backlinks.
 You should always think of improving your website’s link structure and getting as many backlinks as possible (if you cannot get them, build them manually).
 Be careful with the former, though.
-Don’t try to hard to hyperlink each and every keyword on your website, just make it look natural.
-This will contribute to the site navigation, user engagement, better SERPs and, thus, brand exposure.
+Don’t try too hard to hyperlink each and every keyword on your website, just make it look natural.
+This will contribute to the site navigation, user engagement, better SERPs, and, thus, brand exposure.